dojo/docs/dojox/atom/io/model.rst

     <script>
       dojo.require("dojox.atom.io.model");

-      //This function performs some basic dojo initialization and will do the load calling for this example function initSimpleAtom () {
+      // This function performs some basic dojo initialization and will do the load calling for this example function initSimpleAtom () {
         var xhrArgs = {
            url: "{{dataUrl}}dojox/atom/tests/widget/samplefeedEdit.xml",